 Using an innovative and supportive model of training means you’ll get school experience from very early on along with support and tuition from University and subject experts.
 You’ll start a school placement three days a week, extending to four days a week.

 Subject knowledge and applied pedagogy

-In these sessions, our subject teacher experts will give you a good understanding of what it means to teach Computing.
-You’ll study the school curriculum, and understand how other expert teachers have taught it successfully.
-You’ll also learn how to plan sequences of learning that address your pupils’ needs so that you can develop your practice and have a positive impact on their learning.
+You will get a good understanding of what it means to teach your subject.
+You’ll study the school curriculum and understand how other expert teachers have taught it successfully.
+You’ll learn how to plan sequences of learning that address the needs of your pupils so you can develop your practice and have a positive impact on their learning.

 You’ll put into practice what you’ve learnt so far in a collaborative working environment, working closely with your subject mentor based in your school.
 You’ll benefit from the support and expertise of your subject tutor, and your subject peer group at University one day a week.

 Stage B – Developing your knowledge and preparing for your new career

 You’ll build on the knowledge you’ve already developed to prepare for your next school-based training block.
 After an initial week at University, you’ll start your second placement.

 You’ll again spend time in a school for one week to observe and familiarise yourself with the routine and teaching practice.